library(MASS)

 barplot(table(dat$affairs), ylab = "N", xlab = "Affairs")

-We say that the dependent variable of a regression model is categorical when it is discrete, involves a finite number of categories, but does not have a natural ordering.
+We say that the outcome variable of a regression model is categorical when it is discrete, involves a finite number of categories, and does not have a natural ordering.
 Categorical outcomes are very common in data analysis, for example, when one wishes to model the choice of a mode of transportation (e.g., car, bus, bike, walk).
-A popular way to approach such data is to use specify and fit a multinomial logit model.
-In such a model, the probability of each category \(j\) of the outcome variable is modeled as:
+A popular way to approach such data is to fit a multinomial logit model.

 \[P(Y = j) = \Phi(\theta_j - \mathbf{X}\beta) - \Phi(\theta_{j-1} - \mathbf{X}\beta)\]